SERVICES

 • All seals, gaskets, o-rings, and one time use hardware such as mounting nuts, studs, and bolts are replaced with new.

-The propeller is then reassembled, tested, and master balanced before being returned to service.
+The component is then reassembled, tested, and master balanced before being returned to service.

 Overhaul is a critical part of your aircraft maintenance program.